neo4j-field/gsummit2024/dashboards/model-questions/Question 2.md

-# What is an alternative route if an Operational Point on a route is closed?
+# Question 2: What is an alternative route if an Operational Point on a route is closed?

 > A Switch is broken and we need to reroute Trains